su8/pinky-bar/README.md

 Then pass **--with-libnl** to configure.

-The get the NIC vendor and model names:
+To get the NIC vendor and model names:

 * pciutils